pollinations/pollinations/app/src/assets/text/terms.md

 #### Prohibition of Unauthorized Materials
 Our services must not be used to generate:
 ##### 2.1.1 Celebrity Deepfakes
-Creating pornographic materials featuring celebrities, politicians, or any public figures, whether real or synthesized, is strictly prohibited.
+Creating materials featuring celebrities, politicians, or any public figures, whether real or synthesized, in a manner that violates their rights or dignity is strictly prohibited.
 ##### 2.1.2 Child Sexual Abuse Material (CSAM)
-It is forbidden to produce CSAM or any pornographic content depicting individuals who are, or appear to be, under 18 years old.
+It is forbidden to produce CSAM or any content depicting individuals who are, or appear to be, under 18 years old.
 This applies to both fictional and real-life subjects.

-#### Acceptable Content
-With the exception of the restrictions mentioned, you are free to create adult content, including material that features fictional characters.

 ### Intellectual Property
 While you own the content you generate using Pollinations.ai, it is crucial to respect the licenses of the open-source models utilized.
-Most content can be freely used for commercial purposes, but we advise checking specific model licenses for any restrictions.
+Most content can be used for commercial purposes, but we advise checking specific model licenses for any restrictions.
 Pollinations GmbH claims no intellectual property rights over the content created by users.

 ### Modification of Terms
 We may amend these terms as necessary.
 By continuing to access or use our services after changes, you accept the revised terms.